 Online Gradebook requires that you know your student's School ID#.
-If you do not know the ID#, you can obtain it through Campus on the "Today" tab.
+If you do not know the ID#, please contact your school office for the information.

 You will find additional ESAR information on the Downingtown Area School District website. www.dasd.org